hot-glue-for-rails/hot-glue/README.md

 Add to your Gemfile

-As of 2022-01-26 Devise for Rails 7 is still not released so you must use main branch, like so:
+As of 2022-01-26 Devise for Rails 7 is still not released so you must use **main branch**, like so:

 `gem 'devise', branch: 'main', git: 'https://github.com/heartcombo/devise.git'`

-If on Rails 6 **or** Rails 7, you must do the steps in **Legacy Step #5** (below).

-(If you are on Rails 6, you must do ALL of the steps in the Legacy Setup steps.)
+(If you are on Rails 6, you must do ALL of the steps in the Legacy Setup steps.
+Be sure not to skip **Legacy Step #5** (below))

-To be clear: You CAN use Devise with Rails 7, but you must still do the Legacy Step #5 described below for your login to work.
+For Rails 7, be sure you are on the main branch of devise above and your logins should work.
+(The previously necessary step of disabling turbo shown in Legacy Step #5 is no longer needed. )

 You MUST run the installer FIRST or else you will put your app into a non-workable state:
 ```